-Design renders of a possible 5G-capable phone, and a photography-focused smartphone from Asus have leaked online.
-Immediately after the design renders, a number of real-world images of what appears to be the prototype devices with same configurations also leaked online giving us hope that the renders are the real deal.
+Design renders of a possible 5G-capable phone and a photography-focused smartphone from Asus have leaked online.
+Immediately after the design renders, a number of real-world images of what appears to be the prototype devices with the same configurations also leaked online, giving us hope that the renders are the real deal.

 Other renders tweeted by Blass today show a different Asus phone with a similar dual-slider form factor.
 While the top slider on this other model also hosts a pair of selfie cameras, the bottom slider would be used to show contextual virtual controls and buttons.
 With the top slider open exposing the front-facing cameras, we would see virtual controls appear similar to what is shown in the render, including a shutter button.
-Other times, different buttons and sliders would be available depending on what the phone was being used for.
+Other times, different buttons and sliders would be available depending on the phone used.